white-van/discussion-board/backend/README.md

     user_router.POST("/login", handleUserLogin) // The request responds to the url matching "/user/login" and should include
     // parameters we require for authentication (this will be done later), we can send the user_id to the front end as a response here

+    Should we add a reset password for a user route when we add authentication ?

 }

 The following are all routes for a specific user based on their user_id.
 Certain routes should only be accessible to professors, e.g. course creation, and archive course.

 specific_user_router := router.Group("/user/:user_id"){

+    user_id is a prerequiste for all requests below

     specific_user_router.POST("/enroll", handleEnrollment) // The request responds to url matching: "/user/:user_id/enroll?course=:course_id"